rhysseddon/Vision-Furniture-MS4-Project/README.md

 - A full height and width background furniture image.
 - A central title "Vision Furniture" and below "refresh your space".
-- A central "view our stock" button linking to all products page"
+- A central "view our stock" button linking to all products page.

 <details>
 <summary>Home (Click for image)</summary>